Department of Physics

 PHYS 1401.
 Physics Boot Camp.
 4 Hours.

-This course reviews the essential survival-level skills of problem analysis required for the first two years of the pre-engineering and physics curricula.
-It provides familiarity with the core problem-solving tools required for the first two years of work in these majors.
+Students engage in a review of the essential survival-level skills of problem analysis required for the first two years of the pre-engineering and physics curricula.
+The course provides familiarity with the core problem-solving tools required for the first two years of work in these majors.
+All students considering a physics major should enroll in the Bootcamp during their first semester on campus.
 A weekly problem recitation session is integrated.

 Prerequisite: Departmental approval.